Welcome to St. Mary Cathedral Parish & School

 Grade 1: During this important year teachers work to build a firm educational base that will assist students through elementary school and beyond.
 Much of the curriculum centers around reading writing, spelling, narrative and expository writing.

 Curriculum highlights include: Addition & Subtraction, Comparing, learning about money, time and problem-solving.
 Science studies include learning about animal families, plant and water cycles, and the earth’s surface.
-For a full list of standard please see our Grade 1 brochure.

 Grade 2: During this year of growth, teachers dive further into literary elements, such as theme, character, plot, and setting.
 During this year it is anticipated to see growth in comprehensive skills, increased vocabulary and improved fluency skills.

 Curriculum highlights include: fractions, graphs, estimating, place value to 1,000, plants and animals, sun and space, weather, states of matter, maps, government, and community.
-For a full list of standards please see our Grade 2 brochure.

 Grade 3: During this exciting year, students learn about the History of Michigan through Statehood, physical science, force, and motion.
 The classes read Charlette’s Web, biographies, mysteries and historical fiction.
 Students focus their time on learning cursive, understanding the writing process and various writing genres, and applying listening and speaking strategies.
-For a full list of standards please see our Grade 3 brochure.

 Grade 4: During this year our young leaders emerge, learning about Geometry, adding and subtracting fractions, and decimals.
 Learning begins to expand outside of Michigan and focuses on learning the geography of the United States, government .and civics.
 Students read novels, including Because of Winn Dixie, Christmas Carol, Holes, Indian in the Cupboard, and the Lion the Witch and the Wardrobe.
-For a full list of standards please see our Grade 4 brochure.

 Grade 5: During 5th grade, students begin to learn presentation skills and plan presentations for end of unit projects.
 This year is full of learning!
 The brochure is eleven pages long, and includes an extensive breakdown of learning activities by subject and quarter.
 A great read for parents of future 5th graders.
 Once students complete 5th grade they are considered Middle School Students.
-For a full list of standards please see our Grade 5 brochure.

 We believe it is important to expand our experiences beyond the classroom.
 Our elementary students can anticipate participating in the following field trips, among others, during their time in grades 1st through 5th.